New VPAG deadline extension announced by ABPI - EMJ GOLD

 Mounting frustration

-The VPAG scheme itself has attracted sustained criticism from industry.
+The VPAG scheme has drawn sustained criticism from industry.
 As Richard Torbett, Chief Executive, ABPI, recently warned: “The UK has a world-class science base … but without a more competitive environment for investment, we risk losing out to other countries making bold moves to attract internationally mobile investment.”

-Industry insiders say the UK’s commercial environment for life sciences is already challenging.
-In a recent EMJ GOLD roundtable, Konrad Dobscheutz, Founder, Leap Advisory & Intelligence, lamented: “The commercials to run a life sciences company here are bleak: close to 23% government claw-back (VPAG), 25% corporation tax and one of the highest employment costs in the G7.”
+Industry leaders share this concern.
+In a recent roundtable, Konrad Dobscheutz, Founder of Leap Advisory & Intelligence, described the UK’s life sciences environment as “bleak,” citing a 23% government clawback under VPAG, 25% corporation tax and some of the highest employment costs in the G7.

 Uncertainty over future rates

-Importantly, the actual rebate rates for VPAG in 2026 and 2027 remain undetermined.
-According to government guidance, those rates will depend on measured sales growth up to Q3 2025 and Q3 2026, meaning that companies remain in a state of uncertainty.
+Adding to industry frustration, the rebate rates for 2026 and 2027 under VPAG will not be undecided until after the deadline.
+Government guidance indicates that rates will depend on measured sales growth up to Q3 2025 and Q3 2026, leaving companies facing ongoing uncertainty about future liabilities.

 Author: